stef-cruz/stef-cruz/README.md

 --------------
 #### What I'm up to lately:
-🔭 I’m currently learning Vue.js & working with Python (Django)
+🔭 Working as a junior full stack dev (tech stack: Vue.js & Django)

 --------------
 #### Projects developed: